 Talcum Powder Lawsuits

 People filing talcum powder lawsuits claim they were diagnosed with cancer after using talc-based Johnson's Baby Powder.
-In April 2023, Johnson & Johnson proposed an $8.9 billion bankruptcy settlement that was ultimately rejected.
-As of March 2024, more than 53,000 cancer lawsuits were pending in the MDL.
+In September 2024, a Johnson & Johnson subsidiary filed for bankruptcy in a move necessary to complete an approximately $8 billion talc settlement.
+Currently, more than 57,000 cancer lawsuits still remain pending in federal litigation.

 This is an active lawsuit